ovh/docs/pages/platform/ai-notebooks/how_to_cli_data/guide.en-asia.md

 ---
 title: Accessing data from your Object Storage
-slug: access-object-storage-data
+slug: data
-excerpt: Learn how to access data from your Object Storage in your notebook
+excerpt: Learn how to access data from your Object Storage in your Notebook
 section: How to (with CLI)
 order: 2
 ---